 The Horizon of Reason doesn’t attempt to debunk the irrational.
-Convincing people that the earth is round, or that aliens did not build the pyramids using rational arguments is a fool’s errand.
+Using rational arguments to convince people that the earth is round, or that aliens did not build the pyramids, is a fool’s errand.
 It is much more interesting to understand why people think and act the way they do than to try to change their mind.

-Written in a playfully intellectual style with a satirical flair, the Horizon of Reason shows that deception is the foundation of our experience of the world.
+Written in a playfully intellectual style with a satirical flair, the Horizon of Reason shows that deception and non-rational behaviour is the foundation of our experience of the world.

 What is The Horizon of Reason?

-This monthly blog discusses various topics, drawing inspiration from the cultural studies, psychology and the art of magic.
-Cultural studies are about how groups of people behave, psychology studies humans as individuals and magic tricks illustrate the imperfections of our perception.
+This monthly blog discusses various topics, drawing inspiration from the cultural studies, science and the art of magic.
+Cultural studies describe how groups of people behave, science describes the physical world and magic tricks illustrate the imperfections of human perception.
 The Horizon of Reason publishes a new article every full moon.

 Scholars in the humanities investigate how people express themselves through social structures, art and everything else that makes us who we are.
-Studying society through diverse perspectives, without judging people, helps us to understand the world.
-Philosophy teaches us that our relationship with reality and each other is more complex than we dare to believe and characterised by deception.
-Read more …
+Studying society without judging people enables us to understand the world.
+The Horizon of reason investigates various aspects of human culture and how people relate to reality.

 Magicians use deception to create theatrical illusions.
 Scientists have studied many aspects of magic and magicians use science to perform magic.
 Magic tricks are not only entertaining, but they also teach us about how we perceive the world.
 The Horizon of Reason investigates reality by using magic tricks to visualise our fickle relationship with reality.